Blog

 Contacting a business number does not enact TCPA or DNC restrictions.
 However, even if a wireless number is being used for business purposes, you must obtain prior consent to contact the number utilizing an ATDS.

 Your organization can look up a number to identify whether it is a business or consumer line.
-However,
+But how much time and resources are you willing and able to expend double-checking every number?
+And how will this slow down your sales process?

 Under the TCPA’s emergency purposes exemptions to consent requirements, calls made to both residential landlines and mobile phones under “emergency purposes” do not require consent, with “emergency purposes” defined as “calls made necessary in any situation affecting the health and safety of consumers.”